google/clusterfuzz/docs/production-setup/setting_up_bots.md

 ### Linux

-Linux is the preferred platform for fuzzing because it has best support for different [sanitizer] and [fuzzing engine] types.
-It supports all that are supported by ClusterFuzz.
+Linux is the preferred platform for fuzzing because of its comprehensive support for all [sanitizer] and [fuzzing engine] types.

 It is recommended to use each sanitizer its own [build] and [job] definition (except [LeakSanitizer]), as there are performance and bug finding efficiency